kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 indefatigable effort, he had at last succeeded, but he paid a price by suffering from a "nervous breakdown" soon thereafter.

-\subsection{Archimedes, the eureka moment, and incubation}
+### Archimedes, the eureka moment, and incubation

 There are two well-known instances of scientific discoveries that occurred as flashes of insight after protracted mental effort at problem solving, not unlike Tesla's vision of the rotating magnetic fields.
-The first is that of Archimedes as he was in his bath.
-When he saw the water overflow as he sank into the bath, he spontaneously saw the solution to his problem.
-Oblivious to his nakedness, he ran unclad along the streets of Syracuse, proclaiming ``Eureka!''
+The first is that of [Archimedes of Syracuse](https://en.wikipedia.org/wiki/Archimedes) as he was in his bath.
+When he saw the water overflow as he sank into the bath, he spontaneously saw [the solution to his problem](https://en.wikipedia.org/wiki/Archimedes#Archimedes'_principle).
+Oblivious to his nakedness, he ran unclad along the streets of Syracuse, proclaiming "Eureka!"
 (I have found it!).
-Such nodal points of scientific discovery may be called
+Such nodal points of scientific discovery may be called _eureka moments_.
-\emph{eureka moments}.

 Tesla's eureka moment regarding the induction motor, and conversely AC power generation, occurred during an evening walk with his friend, as we have already seen.
-Such insights are often the result of sustained thinking on a topic, with a subsequent relaxation, as in Archimedes's bath or Tesla's walk, when unheralded, ``the penny drops'' and the solution is revealed, apparently without any immediate conscious effort on the part of the scientist.
-The mathematician Jules Henri Poincar\'{e} believed that after prolonged thinking on a problem, there is a period of \emph{incubation} or unconscious thought, after which the solution would pop up spontaneously, and seemingly without conscious effort~\cite[p~15]{weisberg86}.
+Such insights are often the result of sustained thinking on a topic, with a subsequent relaxation, as in Archimedes's bath or Tesla's walk, when unheralded, "the penny drops" and the solution is revealed, apparently without any immediate conscious effort on the part of the scientist.
+The mathematician [Jules Henri Poincaré](https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9) believed that after prolonged thinking on a problem, there is a period of _incubation_ or unconscious thought, after which the solution would pop up spontaneously, and seemingly without conscious effort [@weisberg86 (p 15)].

-\subsection{\Kekule\ and the benzene ring}
+### Kekulé and the benzene ring

-Another historically documented eureka moment that occurred after incubation was the elucidation of the structural formula of benzene, by the organic chemist, Frederich August \Kekule.
+Another historically documented eureka moment that occurred after incubation was the elucidation of the structural formula of benzene, by the organic chemist, [Frederich August Kekulé](https://en.wikipedia.org/wiki/August_Kekul%C3%A9).
 It occurred in a now-famous series of dreams.

-The difficulty was that the hitherto known compounds of carbon were composed of chains of carbon atoms ``connected'' or bonded to each other and to hydrogen atoms.
-These bonds all obeyed the rule that each carbon atom must have four bonds.
-The molecule of benzene, C\textsubscript{6}H\textsubscript{6}, was composed of six carbon atoms and six hydrogen atoms.
-Try as he might, \Kekule\
-could not reconcile this formula with any structural arrangement of the atoms that satisfied the requirement for four bonds per carbon atom.
+In Kekulé's time, all the known compounds of carbon and hydrogen were composed of chains of carbon atoms "connected" or bonded to each other and to hydrogen atoms, obeying the rule that each carbon atom must have four bonds.
+The molecule of benzene, C~6~H~6~, was however, composed of six carbon atoms and six hydrogen atoms.
+Try as he might, Kekulé could not reconcile this formula with any structural arrangement of the atoms that satisfied the requirement for four bonds per carbon atom.
 He mulled over the problem for some time before he got the solution which changed organic chemistry forever.

 There are actually two episodes.
 The first was in London, when he saw the atoms dancing while he was travelling in a bus.
-Later, in 1865 while writing his textbook at Ghent in Belgium, \Kekule\ had the following
+Later, in 1865 while writing his textbook at Ghent in Belgium, Kekulé had the following experience:
-experience:

-\begin{myquote}
-I turned my chair to the fire and dozed.
+>I turned my chair to the fire and dozed.
 Again the atoms were gambolling before my eyes.
 This time the smaller groups kept modestly in the background.
 My mental eye, rendered more acute by repeated visions of the kind, could now distinguish larger structures of manifold conformation; long rows, sometimes more closely fitted together; all twining and twisting in a snake-like motion.
 But look!
 What was that?
 One of the snakes had seized hold of its own tail, and the form whirled mockingly before my eyes.
-As if by a flash of lightning I woke.~\cite[p~43 ]{findlay37}
+As if by a flash of lightning I woke. [@findlay37 (p 43)].
-\end{myquote}

-An impressive video dramatization of \Kekule's dream is available on the Web~\cite{kekules-dream}.
-It is interesting that, instead of ``dozed'', the original German word used by \Kekule\ in his description of the second dream was ``Halbschlaf'' which literally means ``half-asleep''~\cite[p~32]{weisberg86}.
+A low resolution video dramatization of Kekulé's dream is [available on YouTube](https://www.youtube.com/watch?v=2NRwd-JJFm4) [@kekules-dream].
+It is interesting that, instead of "dozed", the original German word used by Kekulé in his description of the second dream was "Halbschlaf" which literally means "half-asleep" [@weisberg86 (p 32)].
-So, it is clear that the revelation came to him during a period in the twilight state between wakefulness and sleep\footnote{Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist Otto Loewi, who showed conclusively that nerve impulses were chemically transmitted~\cite{justin06}.}.
+So, it is clear that the revelation came to him during a period in the twilight, hypnagogic state between wakefulness and sleep.^[Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist Otto Loewi, who showed conclusively that nerve impulses were chemically transmitted [@justin06].]

 %\subsection{Loewi's dream}